m-ld/timeld/packages/cli/README.md

 add --help
 ```

-## switching devices
+## switching devices and going offline

-If using a Gateway, your timesheets are stored on the gateway and are accessible from any device with a network connection to it.
+Your timesheets are stored on the gateway and can be opened from any device with a network connection to it.
 Each new device will be registered the first time you use it.

-If not using a Gateway, your timesheets are not stored on the cloud or on any servers, only on your devices.

-Still, you can open and modify a timesheet that you've created on one device, on a different device.
-Just use `timeld open your-timesheet` on the new device _while you have a session open on the first device._ After that, you can use your devices independently, and they will synchronise whenever they both have a session open.
+Once opened the first time, timesheets are also stored on the device, so you can continue working if the internet is not available.
+Entries in the timesheet will be synchronised between all devices as soon as the internet is available again.